alexnathanson/solar-protocol/network/ssl-management.md

 Port forwarding for 80 -> 80 and 443 -> 443 must be enable.
 (8443 -> 443 must also be enabled on some residential routers to minimize troubleshooting issues).

-The basic approach is that certbot generates and renews the certificates on only 1 device.
 The key certificate and private key is then distributed to all servers on the network.

+Note: In the past we used 1 certificate, shared by all devices.
+We are no longer doing that.
+Each device has its own certificate and it renews itself.

 ## 1) Installation
-This is required for all servers:<br>
 1.1) `sudo apt install python3-certbot-apache`<br>
 1.2) `sudo apt install certbot`<br>
 1.3) `a2enmod ssl`

 ## 2) Generate Certificate

-Step 2 is only required for the generating server and should NOT be done on all servers.<br>

 2.1) Set PoE

 `cd /home/pi/solar-protocol/backend/core`<br>